 Unfortunately, not all dogs have the advantages of a healthy start, and an unstable puppyhood can have lasting health consequences.
 Without a nursing mother, puppies may be missing important dog-specific beneficial bacteria.

-More than 50% of all dogs and cats will suffer from a medical condition related to a microbiome imbalance at some point in their lives.
+More than 50% of all dogs will suffer from a medical condition related to a microbiome imbalance at some point in their lives.
 Dogs with digestive symptoms or skin disorders, for example, may be missing some of the beneficial bacteria required for healthy digestive and immune functions.

-Besides a rough start in life, other factors that can cause imbalances in the canine microbiome include diet, illness, and medications.
+Besides a rough start in life, other factors that can cause bacterial imbalances in the canine microbiome include diet, illness, and medications.
 Parasites like Giardia alter the microbiome and their treatment causes additional disruption.
 Antibiotic and antiparasitic drugs can kill off “good” bacteria in the digestive tract along with the disease-causing “bad” bacteria and parasites that they’re meant to target.
 (Here are some ways you can support your pet’s health during and after a course of antibiotics.)

 When the different kinds of bacteria aren’t present in the right proportions or some key bacteria populations are missing, we describe the microbiome as imbalanced.